Independent Party of Oregon: 2015

+Mistaken members controversy

 In March, as the Independent Party began meeting the requirements of major party status, the Democratic Party of Oregon sponsored a survey of 400 IPO members questioning if they originally intended to register with the party.
 The results found 46% did not know they were affiliated with the party, with 24% believing they were registered as an unaffiliated voter.
 When asked if they were to register again, only 47% said they would remain IPO members.
 The Oregon Democrat and Republican parties issued a joint press release on the poll, questioning about the party's status.

 IPO officials rejected the poll, with party secretary Sal Peralta claiming the Democrats and Republicans feeling threatened by their growth.
 Co-chairman Dan Meek accused the DPO as "quite ready to attack and destroy any new party that seeks to compete with them", pointing to the poll as the most recent attack against the party, 4 years after a bill was introduced threatening them to disassemble.
 In response, the Independent Party released its own poll showing 11% of Oregon voters self-affiliate with the party, and 80% stating they would join or consider voting for candidates of the party.
 5 months later, the Secretary of State announced the IPO had qualified as a major party in Oregon.

 2021

 In 2021, Oregon State Senator Brian Boquist left the Republican Party and joined the Independent Party.
 Sen. Boquist had previously described himself a 'Constitutional Republican' before leaving the party in mid-January.
 He has said other legislators have expressed a similar desire to switch parties in order to reach common ground.
 Following this, Sen. Art Robinson announced he would cease caucusing with the Senate GOP, and instead meet to strategize with Sen. Boquist.
+However in September 2023, Boquist would register as a Republican in his state senate race, leaving the Independent party without any state-level representation.